 The lead author of one recent study was asked if an 80-year-old with recently detected prostate cancer should be treated.
 She replied jokingly with, “If he comes with his parents, it’s a good idea.”

 This again begs the question of subjecting a patient to multiple debilitating procedures to find a cancer that he will not be able to, or not want to, treat, or that, if treated for it, he may not survive the treatment.

 Simply living with the fact that you have cancer in your prostate can cause stress and increase the possibility of other illnesses.
 Thus, knowing cancer is present may or may not be a good idea.

 The value of such knowledge depends on a person′s age, mental discipline, and co-morbidities.
 Some men will accept they have cancer in their prostates; others are totally debilitated by the idea.

 Goals must be set different for a healthy 60 YO man than they are for an 80 YO man with several co-morbidities.
 This is not always the case, and many practitioners work using a “cookie-cutter” approach.

 There is much new research being performed today.
-If treatment is being considered or if a man has significant symptoms, this report has considerable information:
+If treatment is being considered or if a man has significant symptoms, this report has considerable information.

 Unfortunately, many urologists treating prostate cancer patients today are using the paradigms and procedures they learned about in medical school many years ago.
 If a doctor is using older diagnostic or treatment procedures when newer, proven effective, procedures are available, that doctor is doing a disservice to his patients.

 This is especially true if the older procedure carries more risks and/or side effects that a newer, proven, effective procedure.
-And, even more, true when the older procedure causes a much higher deterioration of a patient′s quality of life that the newer procedure.
+And, even more, true when the older procedure causes a much higher deterioration of a patient′s quality of life than the newer procedure.